STAT545-UBC/STAT545-UBC-original-website/block002_hello-r-workspace-wd-project.md

 ### RStudio projects

-Keeping all the files associated with a project organized together -- input data, R scripts, analytical results, figures -- is such a wise and common practice that RStudio has built-in support for this via it's _projects_.
+Keeping all the files associated with a project organized together -- input data, R scripts, analytical results, figures -- is such a wise and common practice that RStudio has built-in support for this via its _projects_.

 [Using Projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)